Graduate Course Catalog

 ENRG 7120 Energy Data Analysis (3) - This course emphasizes the analysis of different forms of quantitative data in energy markets, energy production, demand, and supply.
 The course introduces various interpretive analytic approaches, explores their uses, and guides students in applying them to energy data.
 The danger of using quantitative methods lies in the lack of fundamental understanding of the justification for the use of a procedure, how to use it correctly, and how to properly interpret results.
 This course addresses these pitfalls.
 The course covers the process of extracting meaning from data to support evaluation and decision making by using modern spreadsheet technology such as Microsoft Excel.
 The class explores data sets from Thomson Reuters and LIM and covers their key technical charting tools, employs statistical thinking to provide understanding of the variation in data, and draws insights into relationships that may exist among underlying factors.
 The course also covers the basics of cash flow analysis and introduces the elements of financial data interpretation.

-ENRG 7200 Energy Fundamentals and Trading (3) - This course covers the fundamental and technical information and techniques needed to begin trading in the energy markets.
-Structure of physical and financial markets, electronic trading tools and techniques, and the associated risk management practices are covered.
-The course includes interactive trading in the Freeman School’s state-of-the-art trading room, which focuses on the futures market of the New York Mercantile Exchange (NYMEX) to test student-developed trading strategies, mark-to-market models, and risk management tactics used in today’s fast-paced energy trading environment.
+ENRG 7200 Energy Fundamentals and Trading (3) - The course will cover the fundamentals of renewable and conventional energy production, transportation, processing, power, and the related marketing and trading activities.
+Structure of physical and financial markets, risk management practices, and portfolio modeling will be covered.
+The course will cover how the energy markets have evolved as more U.S. federal and local government incentives and mandates have increased the demand of renewable energy sources such as wind, solar, and biomass.
+The course will include interactive trading in the Freeman School's state-of-the-art trading room, which will focus on the futures market of the New York Mercantile Exchange (NYMEX) to test student-developed trading strategies, mark-to-market models, and risk management tactics used in today's fast-paced energy trading environment.

 ENRG 7210 Energy Accounting and Valuation (3) - This course covers the fundamentals of the oil and natural gas exploration and production process (E&P or upstream) and the key financial decisions and metrics.
 The various operational steps and related financial decisions are followed through to their ultimate impact to a public E&P company’s external financial statements.
 Students are able to understand the immediate impact of various decisions on a company’s cash and non-cash financial performance which in turn lead to future financial and operational flexibility and success.